michaelkolesidis/flamingos/README.md

 Forked from [Three.js Fundamentals](https://github.com/gfxfundamentals/threejsfundamentals) and cleaned up.

 ### Plans
+* Refactor project and use Three.js as an import
 * Update it to use modern Three.js and the latest version of all libraries
 * Clean up code residuals
 * Add dat.GUI